HenrikBengtsson/ucsf-vpn/README.md

 }
 ```

-If you have problems connecting to the VPN using `ucsf-vpn`, make sure you use the correct username and password by logging in via the [UCSF VPN web proxy](https://remote.ucsf.edu/).
+If you have problems connecting to the VPN using `ucsf-vpn`, make sure you use the correct username and password by logging in via the [UCSF VPN web proxy].

 Alternatively to command-line options, the username and password can also be specified in file `~/.netrc` (or the file that environment variable `NETRC` specifies).
 See `ucsf-vpn --help` for more details.
 With a properly setup `~/.netrc` entry, you can connect to the UCSF VPN using: